smartemission/smartemission/docs/platform/architecture.rst

 * The central DB will be Postgres with PostGIS enabled
 * Refined O&M data can be directly used for OWS (WMS/WFS) services via GeoServer (using SLDs and a PostGIS datastore with selection VIEWs, e.g. last values of component X)
 * The SOS ETL process transforms refined O&M data to SOS Observations and publishes these via the SOS-T InsertObservation service.
 Stations are published once via the InsertSensor service.
-* Publication to the SensorUp SensorThings Server will most probably go via a REST service (t.b.d.)
+* Publication to the GOST SensorThings Server goes via the STA REST service
 * These three ETL steps run continuously (via Linux cronjobs)
 * Each ETL-process applies “progress-tracking” by maintaining persistent  checkpoint data.
 Consequently a process always knows where to resume, even after its (cron)job has been stopped or canceled.
 All processes can even be replayed from *time zero*.